Updated October 10, 2022

 .

 This balance is important.
-For example, if science is over-popularized it stops being useful.
-People engage but stop thinking.
+For example, if science is overly popularized, it stops being useful; people engage but stop thinking.

 This is taking something with substance and value and coring it out so that it can be swallowed without chewing.

-In writing, it's a matter of connection between the work and the reader:
+In writing, it's about the connection between the work and the reader:

 Everyone is constantly trying to articulate the secret languages in their head to the outside world.
 If your language is too secret, then no one can understand; if your language is completely public, then there's no mystery.
 There's no longer the pleasure of decoding.

 Ultimately, the main reason to put thoughts into words is to communicate with others.
-If the idea has lost too much after compression, maybe it's not time to share it at all?
+If the idea loses too much after compression, maybe it's not time to share it at all?